compressmodels/compressmodels.github.io/README.md

-# Project Page
+# moco

-Problem Statement: MLPs are common place in tabular models to predict stock market prices, click-through rates in advertising, as well as in the text domain based on their involvement in transformers.
+MLPs are common place in tabular models to predict stock market prices, click-through rates in advertising, as well as in the text domain based on their involvement in transformers.

 On the edge, or situations where data is sufficiently high-volume, these models must operate fast or pay the price.
 In critical applications, this "price" can be huge, for autonomous vehicles it can be a crash, it can be lost revenue due to fraud, or failing to make a decision fast enough on a fleeting opportunity (in the case of algorithmic trading).